Xiuw/home-service/README.md

 Website:https://homeserviceapp.herokuapp.com/
 ## Home Service
 ### This web application allows user to view and post home-related services
-  - Main page - users can view all the posts and perform searchs
+  - Main page - users can view all the posts and perform searches
-  - Login page - login to an account
+  - Login page - log in to an account
-  - Register page - register new account
+  - Register page - register a new account
-  - After logged in, user can view their account information and post their request
+  - After logging in, user can view their account information and post their request

 Back-end application: https://github.com/Xiuw/home-service-api